Peripheral Artery Disease, explained

 - Discomfort in feet and legs—This includes coldness, numbness, or a feeling of heaviness.

 - Change in leg appearance—This can include hair loss, slow hair growth, a change in leg color, or excessively shiny skin.

-Please note: In early stages, PAD can present no symptoms at all.
-Which is why it is important to schedule an Endovascular consultation at American Endovascular.
-Our doctors can conduct a thorough examination to assess whether you’re currently suffering from PAD, or at risk in the future.
+Please note: In the early stages, PAD can present no symptoms at all.
+Which is why it is important to schedule an endovascular consultation with an American Endovascular affiliated physician who can conduct a thorough examination to assess whether you’re currently suffering from PAD, or at risk in the future.